 This free fest happens every year in the CBD, in Lafayette Square.
 Join the fun for two stages of music, a dozen of the best barbecue vendors in the region, and a large art market.

 This lively affair has become the “official Halloween Parade” in New Orleans in 2007, and has been going strong since, only growing in popularity.
 The parade is brought to you by Kern Studios, so expect the usual 3-D fiberglass and papier-mâché extravaganza, plus all of your favorite spooky characters.
 All the monsters on the floats are PG-13 and not too scary even for the youngest kids.
 Parade-goers are encouraged to come in costume.
 Expect plush toys, candy and unique, eco-conscious throws.

-Second half of October; October 31
+The second half of October; October 31, 2023

 New Orleans puts its own spin on the Halloween fun with a slew of balls, costume parties, a parade, haunted tours, and a huge block party on Frenchmen Street.
 The city knows how to do Halloween in a family-friendly style too.
-We are thankful for the variety, and hope you’ll find plenty of entertainment in the couple of weeks leading up to the holiday as well as on the day of Halloween itself.
+We are thankful for the variety, and hope you’ll find plenty of entertainment in the two weeks leading up to the holiday as well as on the day of Halloween itself.